sulalabsi/sulalabsi/README.md

 I recently graduated from Swinburne University of Technology in Australia with a bachelor’s degree in Computer Science focused on Cybersecurity.

-I’m currently learning CompTIA Security+ and planning to achieve it by 02/2022
+I’m currently learning Cisco Certified Network Associate (CCNA) and planning to achieve it by end of 02/2022

 **Certifications**
 - Cybersecurity Essentials - Cisco